asenogles/uas-trajectory/README.md

-# UAS Trajectory reconstruction using RTKLIB for Agisoft Metashape
+# UAS Trajectory processing using RTKLIB for Agisoft Metashape

- A methodology for processing ppk trajectories using rtklib.
+ A workflow for processing ppk trajectories using rtklib.
 Designed around the DJI phantom 4 pro and Agisoft Metashape.

 ## Workflow